 A list of Alumni Association Board Members

-Ashley Kagan, President – Ashley Kagan is a community-focused librarian who has worked with California libraries since 2001.
+Ashley Kagan, Past President – Ashley Kagan is a community-focused librarian who has worked with California libraries since 2001.
 Her work spans from community programming and engagement to reference and youth services, in a variety of settings, including public and corporate libraries.
 She is a Eureka!
 Leadership Program Fellow and the 2015 Beatty Committee Chair and regularly contributes to the California Library Association through conference planning committee work, presentations, and general participation.
 Completing her MLIS at UCLA in 2008, Ashley is passionate about the special role that libraries and library staff can play in building community.
 She currently lives in Los Angeles with her husband, Oleg.
 Ashley joined the LISAA Board in 2015 and is excited to serve as President for the 2017-18 term.

 Monica Hagan – Monica Hagan (MLS ’90) is Business Research Librarian at the Rosenfeld Management Library serving the UCLA Anderson School of Management.
 Prior to working at UCLA, Monica was Agribusiness and Business Librarian at Cal Poly, San Luis Obispo, and also Instructional Service Librarian at the Pepperdine Libraries.
 She is especially keen on international studies, development economics, and the role of libraries in developing countries, and holds a space in her heart for experiences in Argentina and Guatemala.
 She is a member of the American Library Association, Beta Phi Mu, California Academic & Research Libraries, IFLA, and the Special Libraries Association, and earned her Master’s in Business Administration degree from Pepperdine in 2005.